Netflix/asgard/CONTRIBUTING.md

 1. Everything needs to be tested
 1. All source files must have the appropriate ASLv2 license header
 1. 4 spaces for Groovy and Java and JavaScript.
 2 spaces for GSP and HTML.
 When in doubt, make your spacing look identical to the code nearby.
 And no tab characters.
+Just to be sure, you might want to also check the Groovy code style guide)[http://groovy.codehaus.org/Groovy+style+and+language+feature+guidelines+for+Java+developers]
 1. Please run Asgard's CodeNarc task (`grails codenarc`)
 1. Groovydoc all classes and public methods
 1. Everything needs to be tested (see point #1)